openmind-consortium/Analysis-rcs-data/README.md

 - [Overview of Adaptive Stimulation](#overview-of-adaptive-stimulation)

 ## Installation Instructions:
 - Compatibility - Mac or PC (Linux test pending).
 We rely on a toolbox (https://github.com/JimHokanson/turtle_json) to open .json files - many thanks to Jim Hokanson for additional development, now permitting functionality with all versions of Matlab.
 Note that this toolbox relies on compiled Mex files and is not compatible with the new M1 chip macs for now.
+We include the turtle_json toolbox in our repository, so do not clone separately.
-- Clone this repository and add to Matlab path.
+- Clone tehe Analysis-rcs-data repository and add to Matlab path.

 ## Structure of Repository
 - **code**